coddingtonbear/django-mailbox/readme.rst

 This small Django application will allow you to specify mailboxes that you would like consumed for incoming content; the e-mail will be stored, and you can process it at will (or, if you're in a hurry, by subscribing to a signal).

-WARNING!
-This will delete any messages it can find in the inbox you specify-- please make sure you don't have anything important in there.

 Installation
 ============